 For example: Say we have, Flow A with Step 1 (sends out on Day 1), Step 2 (sends out on Day 2), Step 3 (sends out on Day 3).
 Then we have Flow B with Step 1 (sends out on Day 1), Step 2 (sends out on Day 3), Step 3 (sends out on Day 5).
 Flow B's Step 3 will be prioritized because they are both the same step, but Flow B has the higher day (in this case Day 5).

 Give your team's time back!
 Email throttle will give your team's time back in the day and make sure they do those followup emails which are necessary for fostering a good relationship with prospects and customers.

-Avoid hitting Gmail's sending limit.
-As you already know, a big use case here is to prevent your users from hitting Gmail's 2,000 emails a day sending limit.
-Sometimes when users hit this limit too many times, they can be put on a blacklist and will be unable to send emails.
+Avoid hitting Gmail/Outlook's sending limit.
+As you already know, a big use case here is to prevent your users from hitting Gmail's 2,000 emails, or Outlook's 5,000 emails a day sending limit.
+Sometimes when users hit this limit too many times, they can be put on a blocklist and will be unable to send emails.

 Stagger your Auto-import.
 If you have the feature Auto-import set up for a flow, there can be hundreds of contacts uploaded to it per-day.
 Again, you want to make sure your user's aren't hitting that sending email limit, so email throttle is a great way to avoid this!

 Without using Email Throttle, users are stopped at 1800 Flow emails per day (Gmail), and 4,500 Flow emails per day (Outlook) right now, so that each user has some room to send emails directly from their inbox.

 Set a limit lower than that to further regulate how many Flow emails users are sending on a daily basis.